Frosthaven/cyberpunk-ff06b5-research/docs/Theories/theory-color.md

 ## The Color Axis

-Looking at an RGB Color wheel, we can see a pattern in the colors used in-game and symmetrical axis.
+This theory requires a basic understanding of the RGB color wheel.
+I've included it here for reference.'
+Looking at the wheel, we can see a pattern in the colors used in-game and symmetrical axis.
 These color pairs are known as **complimentary colors**.
 There are many symbols in the game that point to these axis.

 ![RGB Color Wheel](./assets/rgb-color-wheel.png){width=300 align=left class=no-border}